 Next, decide when you will begin.
 Settling on a start date allows your mind to come to grips with the challenge that lies ahead.

 Finally, give yourself a deadline.
 By when will you achieve your goal?
 Not all of the tips require a finish date, but for the ones that do, it’s important to know what that is.
 It’s how you’ll hold yourself accountable and stay on track.

 After that, it’s a matter of rinse and repeat.
 Go through each of the tips and adopt them one by one.
 If you’re really not feeling one of them, see how you can adapt it to work for you rather than discounting it out of hand.

 Living Your Best Life Starts Now

-Living your best life doesn’t have to wait until you’re rich or famous or married or land that perfect job or whatever.
+Living your best life doesn’t have to wait until you’re rich or famous or land that perfect job or whatever.
 It starts right here and now with these easy (ish) to implement tips.